debpal/BharatFinTrack/docs/visualization.rst

 SIP Comparison Across Indices
 -------------------------------

-A plot comparing the year-wise growth multiples (X) of a monthly SIP investment across `TRI` indices, including the popular `NIFTY 50` and other top-performing NSE equity indices over the years.
-The data required for SIP calculations must be sourced from the Excel files generated in the :ref:`Total Return Index (TRI) <f_download_tri>` section.
-Ensure that all Excel files are stored in the designated input folder, with each file named as `{index}.xlsx` to correspond to the index names provided in the list of indices.
+A plot comparing the year-wise growth multiples (X) of a monthly SIP investment across ``TRI`` indices, including the popular ``NIFTY 50`` and other top-performing equity indices over the years.
+The data required for SIP calculations must be sourced from the Excel files generated in the :ref:`Historical TRI Data <f_download_tri>` section.
+Ensure that all Excel files are stored in the designated input folder, with each file named as ``{index}.xlsx`` to correspond to the index names provided in the list of indices.